TKSS: Kangana Ranaut Takes A Dig At Karan Johar; Says He Asks People About Their Underwear Colour!

 The Actress Wants To Ban A Few Journalists

-She also took a dig at media for banning her.
-She says that these days anyone wants to ban someone for some reason."
-When Kapil asked if she is given a chance, whom she wants to ban, she said, "I know a few of the journalists in my list who I would like to ban."
+She also took a dig at the media for banning her.
+She said that these days, anyone wants to ban someone for some reason.
+When Kapil asked her, if given a chance, whom she wants to ban, she said, "I know a few of the journalists in my list who I would like to ban."

 Most Read: Latest TRP Ratings: Zee TV Returns To Second Slot; Yeh Rishtey Hain Pyaar Ke Witnesses Major Jump!